Grounding Fallacies Misrepresenting Scientific Publications in Evidence: Subtask 3: Fallacious Argument Reconstruction

-\paragraph{Evaluation and Matching} Given a predicted fallacy $\hat{y}_i$ = ($\hat{\overline{p}}_i$, $\hat{f}_i$) and a gold fallacy $y_k$ = ($\overline{p}_k$, $f_k$), we define a function $\phi: (y, \hat{y}) \rightarrow \{0,1\}$ which discerns if the predicted and the gold fallacy are a match based on two implementations: \begin{itemize}[noitemsep] \item $\phi^{\mathrm{f}}$ outputs $1$ if the predicted fallacy class equals the gold fallacy class. \item $\phi^{\mathrm{f+p}}$ outputs $1$ if the generated fallacious premise additionally bridges the same reasoning gap as the gold fallacious premise. \end{itemize} The $\phi^{\mathrm{f}}$ is an upper bound, as it does not penalize models for poorly phrased premises. $\phi^{\mathrm{f+p}}$ uses a Llama3-8B model fine-tuned with QLoRA adapters \citep{dettmers2023qlora} on the human evaluation data from \missci{} (cf. §\ref{subtask3-judge}).
-The performance via cross-validation is 79.8 points in accuracy (78.8 in F1-macro), suggesting that it is suitable, albeit imperfect, in matching the fallacious premises.
+To address these challenges, we evaluated the fallacious argument holistically.
+Given \emph{all} relevant passages of the misrepresented study, we expect up to five ranked fallacies ($\hat{\overline{p}}_i$, $\hat{f}_i$), where five is the maximum number of distinct reasoning gaps, that must be addressed with fallacies, in \missci{}.
+Following \newcite{schlichtkrull2023averitec}, we automatically match the generated fallacies with the gold fallacies at the \emph{argument} level (instead of evaluating fallacies per publication context $s_i$ as in \missci{}).
+We define a function $\phi: (y, \hat{y}) \rightarrow \{0,1\}$ which discerns if the predicted fallacy $\hat{y}_i$ = ($\hat{\overline{p}}_i$, $\hat{f}_i$) and the gold fallacy $y_k$ = ($\overline{p}_k$, $f_k$) match based on two implementations: \begin{itemize}[noitemsep] \item $\phi^{\mathrm{f}}$ outputs $1$ if the predicted fallacy class equals the gold fallacy class. \item $\phi^{\mathrm{f+p}}$ outputs $1$ if the generated fallacious premise additionally bridges the same reasoning gap as the gold fallacious premise. \end{itemize} The $\phi^{\mathrm{f}}$ is an upper bound, as it does not penalize models for poorly phrased premises. $\phi^{\mathrm{f+p}}$ uses a Llama3-8B model, fine-tuned with QLoRA adapters \citep{dettmers2023qlora} on the human evaluation data from \missci{} (cf. §\ref{subtask3-judge}).
+The accuracy via cross-validation is 79.8\% (78.8 in F1-macro).
 We do not perform a human evaluation, which is too complex given the many-to-many relationship between the predicted and the gold fallacies, and is hard to reproduce for future work.
 Instead, we report evaluation measures based on the two complementary implementations $\phi$, which we deem adequate to answer our research questions.
 As a primary measure, we report the recall of reasoning gaps for which $\phi$ found a match among the five fallacy predictions (R@$5$).
-Following \citet{glockner2024dismantling}, we use precision P@$1$, which checks whether the top-ranked fallacy is correct based on $\phi$, and Arg@$1$, which considers an argument as successfully rejected if at least one of the predicted fallacies is correct based on $\phi$.
+Following \citet{glockner2024dismantling}, we use precision P@$1$, to check if the top-ranked fallacy is correct, and Arg@$1$, which considers an argument as successfully rejected if at least one of the predicted fallacies is correct.